 Only if you do it right.
 Question is, are you?
 Open your bank account(s) and view the last 30 days history.
 Hmm… What does it say?
 Interesting.
 How did you get there?
 I know how I did.
 Get your checklist and your road map, we are about to find the goldmine.

 P.S.
-Don’t look at your 7 days history, it might awake you.
+Don’t look at your 7 days history, it might awaken you.

 The greatest discovery of our generation is that human beings can alter their minds by altering their attitudes of mind.
 We become what we think about.